 While municipalities are responsible for ensuring that the requirements of MDS are met when reviewing land use planning applications or building permits, municipalities may implement this requirement in different ways.
 Some municipalities will ask an applicant to provide the information necessary for the municipality to complete the calculation of MDS.
 In other cases, a municipality may request that an applicant provide a calculated MDS setback.
 In this instance, it may be helpful for an applicant to hire a land use planning consultant or a nutrient management consultant to undertake the MDS calculation.
 In all cases, a municipality must review any MDS calculations to ensure they are accurate.

-If you work for a municipality, a land use planning firm or a nutrient management consulting firm and are interested in training opportunities related to MDS, contact the OMAFRA Rural Planner in your area.
+If you work for a municipality, a land use planning consulting firm or a nutrient management consulting firm and have questions related to the MDS and the calculator tools contained in AgriSuite, or other agricultural land use policies, please contact the Agricultural Information Contact Centre at 1-877-424-1300 or firstname.lastname@example.org to be directed to the appropriate ministry staff person in your area.